ManivannanMurugavel/live-streaming-oneway-communication/README.md

 Create a new sender and receiver and send the message

 ### Note:
-This is one way communication.
+This is one way communication.<br>
-The sender only send message
+The sender only send message.<br>
-The receiver only receive the message
+The receiver only receive the message.